pschafran/purc/README.md

         BC01	B	Cystopteris_fragilis_Utah
         BC02	A	Acystopteris_japonica_Japan

-    Again, in this case PURC will go through each sequences, find out what barcode it has, and what "group" it matches to (based on the reference sequence file described above).
+    Again, in this case PURC will go through each sequence, find out what barcode it has, and what "group" it matches to (based on the reference sequence file described above).
 And it will then use that barcode and group information to find the corresponding taxon name using the map, above.

     If two barcodes are used (one on each primer), then the first two columns in the map files are the barcodes and the third the specimen names: